pateba06/angularRouting/RoutingStepByStepGuide.md

                             Basic Setup

 1)create an angular app.
-2)We gonna use navigation bar which has Bootstrap
+2)We gonna use navigation bar which for that we will copy below code in our HTML file.

 Copy Below Code to app.component.html file
 ```JS